What is the IELTS?

 GlobalExam’s online training

 Many resources are available to train for IELTS, and GlobalExam is one of them.
 You can practice in real exam conditions thanks to several mock exams and exercises, provided with a correction.
-You can track your progress and work on your weaknesses thanks to our vocabulary and grammar study sheets available on the blog, along with some tips for your training.
+You can track your progress and work on your weaknesses thanks to our vocabulary and grammar study sheets available on the blog, along with some tips for your training and FAQs.